Naturality of Heegaard Floer invariants under positive rational contact surgery: Reducible Open Book Surgery

 We refer to a pointed Heegaard diagram constructed in this way from an open book decomposition as an {\it HKM diagram}.
 Reversing the roles of $\alpha$ and $\beta$ curves, we can think of $(\Sigma, \bbeta,\aalpha, w)$ as giving a Heegaard diagram for $-Y$ (which we also call an HKM diagram).
 In this diagram the generator $\x$ for $\cfhat(-Y)$ corresponding to the $n$ intersection points between the $a_i$ and $b_i$ on $\Sigma_{1/2}$ is a cycle---a fact which relies on the location of the basepoint---and by \cite{HKM} it represents the contact invariant $c(\xi)\in \hfhat(-Y)$.

 \begin{definition} Let $Y$ be a rational homology 3-sphere.
-An open book decomposition $(S,\phi)$ supporting a contact structure $\xi$ on $Y$ is {\em HKM-strong} if there is an HKM diagram corresponding to $(S, \phi)$ with the property that the canonical generator $\x$ is the only intersection point in its \spinc structure. \end{definition}
+An open book decomposition $(S,\phi)$ supporting a contact structure $\xi$ on $Y$ is {\em HKM strong} if there is an HKM diagram corresponding to $(S, \phi)$ with the property that the canonical generator $\x$ is the only intersection point in its \spinc structure. \end{definition}

-Since in an HKM diagram the canonical intersection point $\x$ lies in the \spinc structure $\s_\xi$ associated to the contact structure, a necessary condition for a contact rational homology sphere $(Y,\xi)$ to admit an HKM-strong open book decomposition is that the Floer homology $\hfhat(-Y, \s_\xi)$ is isomorphic to $\F$ (and $\x$ represents the generator of this module).
-In fact, by moving the basepoint in the HKM diagram, one sees that for every \spinc structure $\tt$, the group $\hfhat(-Y,\tt)$ is isomorphic to $\F$: thus if $Y$ is a rational homology sphere admitting an HKM-strong open book decomposition then necessarily $Y$ is an $L$-space.
-We will see below that the canonical contact structure on a lens space admits an HKM strong open book decomposition.
+Since in an HKM diagram the canonical intersection point $\x$ lies in the \spinc structure $\s_\xi$ associated to the contact structure, a necessary condition for a contact rational homology sphere $(Y,\xi)$ to admit an HKM strong open book decomposition is that the Floer homology $\hfhat(-Y, \s_\xi)$ is isomorphic to $\F$ (and $\x$ represents the generator of this module).
+In fact, by moving the basepoint in the HKM diagram (c.f. \cite[Lemma 2.19]{OS1}), one sees that for every \spinc structure $\tt$, the group $\hfhat(-Y,\tt)$ is isomorphic to $\F$: thus if $Y$ is a rational homology sphere admitting an HKM strong open book decomposition then necessarily $Y$ is an $L$-space.
+We will see below that the standard contact structure on a lens space admits an HKM strong open book decomposition.